GipsyCereal/CppCsInterop-PInvoke-SpaceInvaders/README.md

 C++ is a direct descendant of C that retains almost all of C as a subset, hence we can use a C wrapper as "bridge" to PInvoke our code into C#!
 This prevents the need for name mangling by simply declaring we want to export our methods as C methods.

 The drawback?
-C does not support classes, thus classes object aren't so simple to marshal to managed code.
+C does not support classes, thus classes object aren't so simple to PInvoke into managed code.

 To declare a C method export:
 ```cpp